uwaterloo-tron/discord-bot/docs/Contributing/Testing/discord_bot.md

 ## Inviting the Bot to your Server

 Go to the "OAuth2" tab of your Discord application.
-Then select "bot" under the "scopes" section.
+Then select "bot" and "applications.commands" under the "scopes" section.
 Then check the "Administrator" permission and press the 'copy' button above the permissions.

 ![Discord OAuth2](../../images/discord_oauth2.png)